-Alert!
-New Legislation SB 1072 – Child Safety Alert System (on school buses).Any inquiries relating to newly enacted legislation – Senate Bill 1072, regarding child safety alert systems (design, installation, vendors, purchase, etc.) should be directed to the CHP’s Commercial Vehicle Section at (916) 843-3400.
+Child Safety Alert System (on school buses).Any inquiries relating to newly enacted legislation regarding child safety alert systems should be directed to the CHP’s Commercial Vehicle Section at (916) 843-3400.

 SPTAC Meetings are held twice per year, one in the Spring and one in the Fall.

-The next meeting will be held on April 3, 2017, in Anaheim, in conjunction with the California Association of School Transportation Officials 49th Annual State Conference.
+The next meeting will be held on Friday, April 15, 2019, at the Delta by Marriot Hotel in Garden Grove/Anaheim, California in conjunction with the California Association of School Transportation Officials 51st Annual Conference.

 Vacancies / Announcements

 The CHP is looking for nominees for the 2017 School Bus Driver of the Year Award.
 School districts, private schools, contractors, and other organizations that promote school pupil transportation safety are encouraged and invited to nominate candidates for this prestigious award.
 See the Information Bulletin link above for details regarding the nomination process.

 Ms. Debbie Stewart, Shasta County Office of Education, Redding, CAMr.
 Michael Garcia, First Student Inc., Yermo, CA (drives for Silver Valley High School, Yermo, CA)